-During design and pre-construction phase AF ESP Principle 4: Human Rights; AF ESP Principle 13: Public Health the laying of pipelines within the road reserve Identify the owners and the type of structures that will be affected by the project and settle the matter amicably, prepare compensation agreement packages, if applicable.
-The compensation will be done in accordance with the Resettlement Action Plan (RAP), if there is any and if applicable.
+During design and pre- construction phase AF ESP Principle 4: Human Rights; AF ESP Principle 13: Public Health Identify the owners and the type of structures that will be affected by the project and settle the matter amicably, prepare compensation agreement packages, if applicable.
+Identify the owners and the type of structures that will be affected by the project and settle the matter amicably, prepare compensation agreement packages, if applicable.
+Identify the owners and the type of structures that will be affected by the project and settle the matter amicably, prepare compensation agreement packages, if applicable.
+Identify the owners and the type of structures that will be affected by the project and settle the matter amicably, prepare compensation agreement packages, if applicable.
 Supervision and Execution: UNIDO, PMU; Partner: Host LGU (municipal and barangay levels) 500 (SIBUTU) 500 (SITANGKAI) (Included in development & construction costs) AF ESP Principle 4: Human Rights Potential loss of livelihoods due to the laying of pipelines within the road reserve Conduct valuation and compensate the loss of livelihoods during the project implementation in accordance with the Resettlement Action Plan (RAP), if applicable, when necessary; Facilitate amicable settlement with affected households and offer local jobs when suitable, necessary, applicable.
-Supervision and Execution: UNIDO or PMU; Partner: Host LGU (municipal and barangay levels) 500 (SIBUTU) 500 (SITANGKAI) (Included in development & construction costs) AF ESP Principle 9: Protection of Natural Habitats; AF ESP Principle 13: Public Health Climate change and natural hazards Plan new infrastructure, when deemed necessary, at a suitable elevation above the current high tide level and ensure it is designed to withstand extreme weather events Develop and implement nature-based solutions on coastal zone &amp; resource management Develop and implement alternative livelihoods of communities which are less climate-dependent, including salt-making from brine concentrates of the desalination facility.
-Supervision and Execution: UNIDO or PMU; Partner: Host LGU (municipal and barangay levels) 1,500 (SIBUTU) 1,500 (SITANGKAI) (Included in development & construction costs) During construction ph ase AF ESP Principle 13: Public Health Potential traffic congestion Provide and implement a traffic management plan; Provide temporary road signs to indicate ongoing works; Choose suitable traffic routes to reduce the impact in the neighborhood; Ensure that there is no interference with traffic through control, designated parking, speed limits, and even hiring a banks man.
-Supervision: UNIDO or PMU Execution: PMU, contractor Partner: Host LGU (municipal and barangay levels) 500 (SIBUTU) 500 (SITANGKAI) (Included in development & construction costs) AF ESP Principle 9: Protection of Natural Habitats; AF ESP Principle 13: Public Health Potential visual nuisance and hazard due to construction materials and aggregates impacts Local aggregates, if required, can be sourced in the community Canvas for local suppliers of the needed construction materials and aggregates Supervision: UNIDO or PMU Execution: PMU, contractor 500 (SITANGKAI) (Included in development & construction costs) AF ESP Principle 7: Indigenous Peoples; AF ESP Principle 6: Core Labour Rights Socio-economic impacts Hire unskilled and skilled labor from the local population, if available; Use of manual labor during excavation &amp; construction works if possible; Prepare a labor influx plan to manage it Enforce and maintain a code of conduct for employees.
+Supervision and Execution: UNIDO or PMU; Partner: Host LGU (municipal and barangay levels) 500 (SIBUTU) 500 (SITANGKAI) (Included in development & construction costs) AF ESP Principle 9: Protection of Natural Habitats; AF ESP Principle 13: Public Health Climate change and natural hazards Plan new infrastructure, when deemed necessary, at a suitable elevation above the current high tide level and ensure it is designed to withstand extreme weather events Develop and implement nature-based solutions on coastal zone & resource management Develop and implement alternative livelihoods of communities which are less climate-dependent, including salt-making from brine concentrates of the desalination facility.
+Supervision and Execution: UNIDO or PMU; Partner: Host LGU (municipal and barangay levels) 1,500 (SIBUTU) 1,500 (SITANGKAI) (Included in development & construction costs) During construction pha ase AF ESP Principle 13: Public Health Potential traffic congestion Provide and implement a traffic management plan; Provide temporary road signs to indicate ongoing works; Choose suitable traffic routes to reduce the impact in the neighborhood; Ensure that there is no interference with traffic through control, designated parking, speed limits, and even hiring a banks man.
+Supervision: UNIDO or PMU Execution: PMU, contractor Partner: Host LGU (municipal and barangay levels) 500 (SIBUTU) 500 (SITANGKAI) (Included in development & construction costs) AF ESP Principle 9: Protection of Natural Habitats; AF ESP Principle 13: Public Health Potential visual nuisance and hazard due to construction materials and aggregates impacts Local aggregates, if required, can be sourced in the community Canvas for local suppliers of the needed construction materials and aggregates Supervision: UNIDO or PMU Execution: PMU, contractor 500 (SITANGKAI) (Included in development & construction costs) AF ESP Principle 7: Indigenous Peoples; AF ESP Principle 6: Core Labour Rights Socio-economic impacts Hire unskilled and skilled labor from the local population, if available; Use of manual labor during excavation & construction works if possible; Prepare a labor influx plan to manage it Enforce and maintain a code of conduct for employees.
 Supervision: UNIDO or PMU Execution: PMU, contractor 500 (SIBUTU) 500 (SITANGKAI) (Included in development & construction costs) AF ESP Principle 7: Indigenous Peoples; AF ESP Principle 6: Core Labour Rights Potential social conflict between local and non-local workers Provide information about the culture, tradition, and other social factors to be considered in Sitangkai and Sibutu Enforce Code of Conduct (COC) for employees Supervision: UNIDO or PMU Execution: PMU, contractor 500 (SIBUTU) 500 (SITANGKAI) (Included in development & construction costs)